 Image from EverythingApplePro on YouTube

 Based on all the leaks, the new iPhone 12’s are going to come with a quad-camera setup on the back of the phone, with the higher-end models to be equipped with a LiDar sensor for better imaging.
-The iPhone 12 clone we have on-hand does have the same quad-camera setup, although just like with most iPhone clones, most of these cameras are dummies.
+The iPhone 12 clone we have on-hand does have the same quad-camera setup, although just like with most iPhone clones, three out of the four cameras are dummies.

 Even though we’re reviewing a iPhone 12 Max Pro clone (which should come with a LiDar sensor) it seems that this model doesn’t have one.
 Out of the four back cameras, only one seems to be working with the other three just dummy lenses made to look like extra cameras.